University of Sassari

 The University of Sassari (Università degli Studi di Sassari, UniSS) is a public university located in Sassari, Italy.
 It was founded in 1562 and is organized in 13 departments.

-The University of Sassari earned first place in the rankings for the best “medium-sized” Italian university, in 2009–2010, by the Censis Research Institute, but in 2012 it fell to the 6th position among the best Italian universities.
+The University of Sassari earned first place in the rankings for the best "medium-sized" Italian university, in 2009–2010, by the Censis Research Institute, the university has maintained its spot near the top of the rankings for mid-sized Italian institutions over the following years, securing 3rd place nationally for 2024-25.